-In persistent cases, administrators may consider updating MongoDB version to 3.2+ with WiredTiger as storage engine, as a means of better scaling the UniFi Network Controller.
+In persistent cases, administrators may consider updating MongoDB version to 3.2+ with WiredTiger as storage engine, as a means of better scaling their UniFi Network deployment.
 See the following links for instructions:

 Symptom: Heartbeat Missed or Slow to Provision

-No matter the number, all devices will try to inform back to the Controller.
-By default, the controller can handle 200 simultaneous connections from devices, so devices with heartbeats missed shouldn't be an issue unless a single Controller is managing thousands of devices.
+No matter the number, all devices will try to inform back to the Network application.
+By default, the application can handle 200 simultaneous connections from devices, so devices with heartbeats missed shouldn't be an issue unless a single application is managing thousands of devices.
 If it is only managing a few hundred devices the adjustment described in this section can be tried out, but it may not have the desired results.
 The number of simultaneous inform messages that can be processed can be set in the system.properties file by adding the following lines and adjusting the values to best suit your needs.
 It does not matter where these lines are added in the file.

 Database Connection Tuning

-When running a large UniFi installation, it may be desired to run an external mongo cluster to be able to scale the database independently from the UniFi Network Controller application.
-Discussion on that can be found here on our Community beta forum (need access?).
-If high CPU usage is seen on the mongo process, it can indicate the need of a bigger box or the need to separate the mongodb process as mentioned above.
+When running a large UniFi installation, it may be desired to run an external Mongo cluster to be able to scale the database independently from the UniFi Network application.
+Discussion on that can be found here on our Community Beta forum (need access?).
+If high CPU usage is seen on the Mongo process, it can indicate the need of a bigger box or the need to separate the mongodb process as mentioned above.
 Once that is done, the following can be tuned to see if it results in better application performance:

 The best way to increase performance and provide stability for large installations is to ensure you have monitoring on your system resources.
-Beyond that, practices such as offloading the database workload, and increasing memory can allow the UniFi Network Controller to serve more clients and devices.
-This should be reflected in the resource usage and the performance of the UniFi Network Controller UI.
+Beyond that, practices such as offloading the database workload, and increasing memory can allow UniFi Network to serve more clients and devices.
+This should be reflected in the resource usage and the performance of the UniFi Network application.